-By addressing unresolved mistrust that was caused by colonization, and by organizing events to bring non-Indigenous Australians and First Nations Peoples closer together - we are walking alongside communities on the path to build trust and recognition.
+By addressing unresolved mistrust and the deep wounds caused by colonisation, the trustbuilding team organises events and dialogues that bring non-Indigenous Australians and First Nations Peoples closer together.
+We are walking alongside communities on the path to building trust and recognition.

 Why is trust needed?

-Australia’s history of colonization continues to impact the health of Australia’s communities.
-Colonization has resulted in inequity, racism and the disruption of Aboriginal and Torres Strait Islander cultures.
+Australia’s history of colonisation continues to impact the health of its communities.
+Colonisation has resulted in inequity, racism and the disruption of Aboriginal and Torres Strait Islander cultures.
 The divide between non-Indigenous Australians and First Nations Peoples has remained deep and painful.

 IofC Australia’s trustbuilding project grew from the intention to participate in a movement towards this national agenda, launched as ‘Our Uluru Response’.